 On one of the final days that the site was live (the 11th of May), you can see an explosion in votes, but the unique count tells a different story.
 About two thirds of the votes were cast from the same device.
 More incriminating is the absence of a user token for each of the votes, something which couldn’t have happened, had the public front-end been correctly used.

-This targeted campaign, rating the meal with 1/5, was ran against the truly worthy target of the “Topfenschmarn”, a sweet pancake made from curd, enjoyed with berries (see this site for an example).
+This targeted disinformation campaign, flooding the meal’s ratings with 1/5s, was conducted against the truly worthy target of the “Topfenschmarn”, a sweet pancake made from curd, enjoyed with berries (see this site for an example).
 Usually this is a tasty delicacy, but our canteen indeed often butchered it.

-I forgive this vigilante for his methods because of his noble intentions - saving many pupils from this dish.
+I forgive this vigilante for his methods because of his clearly noble intentions, saving the next generation of pupils from this dish.
 It is also very funny to imagine someone clearing their browser’s cookies 27 times just to tarnish the reputation of a pancake.

 Analysing the Votes